Sigil-Ebook/Sigil/docs/Building_on_Linux.md

 >`cd ~/sigil-build`

-Then issue the following command to configure Sigil for building:
+Then issue the following command to configure Sigil:

-> `/usr/lib/qt6/bin/qt-cmake -G "Unix Makefiles" -DCMAKE_BUILD_TYPE=Release ../sigil-src`
+> `cmake -G "Unix Makefiles" -DCMAKE_BUILD_TYPE=Release ../sigil-src`

 If there are no errors, you're ready to build.